-- Is my screaming preventing my kid from having fun?
+- Is my yelling preventing my kid from having fun?

-- Is my screaming preventing my kid from being fully invested in developing skills?
+- Is my yelling preventing my kid from being fully invested in developing skills?

 If the answer is “yes” to either of these questions (or if it’s not an overwhelming and definite no), you should refrain from yelling.
 Simple.

 What to say at the rink:

 I’m not saying parents need to be totally quiet during games.
 There is a place for positive and encouraging cheering.
 What I am advocating for is if, as a parent, you want your child to have fun and be focused on the game so he or she can improve, choose your moments and your words very carefully.